The Lesser Key of Solomon

-The Lesser Key of Solomon, also known as Lemegeton Clavicula Salomonis or simply Lemegeton, is an anonymous grimoire on demonology.
-It was compiled in the mid-17th century, mostly from materials a couple of centuries older.
-It is divided into five books—the Ars Goetia, Ars Theurgia-Goetia, Ars Paulina, Ars Almadel, and Ars Notoria.
+The Lesser Key of Solomon, also known by its Latin title Lemegeton Clavicula Salomonis or simply the Lemegeton, is an anonymously authored grimoire on sorcery, mysticism, and magic.
+It was compiled in the mid-17th century from materials several centuries older.
+It is divided into five books: the Ars Goetia, Ars Theurgia-Goetia, Ars Paulina, Ars Almadel, and Ars Notoria.
+It is based on the Testament of Solomon and the ring mentioned within it that he used to seal demons.